Ratfink/kaylee/README.md

 * To run Kaylee with no UI and using a USB microphone recognized as device 2:
   `./kaylee.py -m 2`

-* To have Kaylee pass the matched sentence to the executed command:
+* To have Kaylee pass each word of the matched sentence as a separate argument to the executed command: `./kaylee.py -p`
-  `./kaylee.py -p`

-  **Explanation:** if the commands.conf contains the line:

-        good morning world: example_command.sh

-  Then three arguments, 'good', 'morning', and 'world', would get passed to example_command.sh as `example_command.sh good morning world`.

 * To run a command when a valid sentence has been detected:
   `./kaylee.py --valid-sentence-command=/path/to/command`